Wild Planet Trust: History

 Herbert also recognised the valuable role that zoos could play in education; in 1923, the Torbay Zoological Gardens opened its gates to the public.
-Entry was one shilling (5p) for adults and sixpence (2.5p) for children, and visitors could see a whole host of animals, from bears to monkeys, hyenas to birds.
-In 1924, a dispute over entertainment tax led to a brief closure of the fledgling zoo – Herbert believed that zoos were places of learning and not entertainment; and indeed education and engagement remains very much at the heart of our work today.
+Entry was one shilling (5p) for adults and sixpence (2.5p) for children.
+In 1924, a dispute over entertainment tax led to a brief closure of the fledgling zoo.

-Herbert was held in high esteem by his peers and colleagues in the zoo world; Gerald Durrell (author, and founder of Jersey Zoo), Peter Scott of Slimbridge, and famed French aviculturist Jean Delacour were just three of his houseguests.
-His expertise, particularly with birds, was highly regarded and the developing zoo very quickly earned a name for itself in advancing husbandry and setting new standards.

 In 1955, Whitley's health started to fail; he died on 15 September, aged 69.
 He chose his close friend of 20 years, Philip Michelmore, to be his successor.
 His Will made provision for a scientific and educational Trust to be established.
 The Herbert Whitley Trust was formed; in 1991 this became the Whitley Wildlife Conservation Trust.

 In 1996 the zoo's name and logo was changed to Paignton Zoo Environmental Park.
 In 2003, the Trust built and opened Living Coasts, Torquay's coastal zoo and aquarium, and purchased Newquay Zoo in Cornwall, creating a family of conservation attractions.

 The Whitley Wildlife Conservation Trust became Wild Planet Trust in 2019.
-The new name was chosen to reflect the charity's modern, inspiring and inclusive outlook.

-Wild Planet Trust supports conservation in the United Kingdom and overseas using funds generated by the people who visit the zoos and the expertise and dedication of its staff.
+Wild Planet Trust supports conservation in the United Kingdom and overseas.
 Conservation projects are coordinated by the Field Conservation and Research Department based at Paignton Zoo.